IQSS/dataverse/CONTRIBUTING.md

 You can attach an image or screenshot by dragging and dropping, selecting them, or pasting from the clipboard.
 This file must be a [supported image format] such as PNG, GIF or JPG; otherwise you will have to include a URL that points to the file in question.

 [supported image format]: https://help.github.com/articles/issue-attachments

+## Milestones
+  - **In Review**: milestone for issues that are being reviewed for future releases
+  - **In Design**: milestone for issues that are being designed (FRDs, mockups, technical specifications, etc happen during this milestone).
+This is a way to see what we are working on for future releases
+  - **Candidate** candidate for [version]" means that it is only under consideration.
+A developer worka on issues that have been tagged with a particular milestone before dipping into the corresponding "candidate for" milestone.
+Usually are "nice to have" features or bug fixes for a release if there is time left after the primary work is done.

 ## Documentation